 Horsburgh died in 1836.
 However, his legacy lived on.
 Friends and admirers in Canton raised a memorial subscription and erected the Horsburgh Lighthouse on Pedro Branca in the Strait of Singapore.
 With the permission of his children, the Admiralty took up the Directory and released editions in 1841, 1852, 1855, and 1864.
 After his death and with the demise of the EIC, his charts passed to the Admiralty Hydrographic Office, who reissued them.

-Daniel Ross (1780-1849) was a renowned marine surveyor in the service of the East India Company.
-His precision and skill were lauded by contemporaries, including those at the Royal Navy’s Hydrographic Office, and he was known as “the Father of the Indian Surveys.”
+Daniel Ross (1780-1849) was a renowned marine surveyor in the service of the East India Company (EIC).
+His precision and skill were lauded by contemporaries, including those at the Royal Navy’s Hydrographic Office.
+Clements Markham, explorer and President of the Royal Geographical Society, called him “the Father of the Indian Surveys.”

-Ross’ mother was a freed slave from Jamaica.
-He was the illegitimate son of a Jamaican merchant, Hercules Ross.
-At 15, Daniel joined the Bombay Marine and quickly gained a reputation for being clever and studious.
+Ross’ mother, Elizabeth Foord, was a freed slave from Jamaica.
+His father was a Jamaican merchant, Hercules Ross.
+His father moved his children to Scotland, where they attended school.
+At fifteen, in 1795, Daniel joined the Bombay Marine and quickly gained a reputation for being brave, clever, and studious.